Fastjet Zimbabwe: Ownership

 Fastjet Zimbabwe is a Zimbabwean-registered company that is 49% owned by Fastjet Plc.
 Fastjet Zimbabwe has a local board of directors, and meets all the required nationality standards under which it can be named by the Zimbabwean CAA as a designated airline to fly to other countries under the usual bilateral air services agreements.

 Business trends

 Fastjet Zimbabwe began operating in October 2015.
-Financial results are incorporated in the Fastjet Plc group accounts, and some information has been made available for the Zimbabwe operation (as at period ending 31 December):
+Financial results are fully incorporated in the Fastjet Limited group accounts, but information has usually also been made available for the Fastjet Zimbabwe operation (as at period ending 31 December):

 Head office

-Fastjet Zimbabwe maintains its head office in Harare; the registered office is Harare International Airport, Harare.
+Fastjet Zimbabwe maintains its head office in Harare, Zimbabwe; the registered office is located at Harare's RG Mugabe International Airport, domestic terminal building, Harare.

 Destinations

-As of March 2022, Fastjet Zimbabwe serves the following destinations:
+As of April 2025, Fastjet Zimbabwe serves the following destinations:

+Interline agreement

+Fastjet Zimbabwe interlines with the following airline/s: